Chart Color Schemes

 AreaSearch assessment indicates Woodridge faces employment challenges relative to the majority of Australian markets

-Manufacturing has a particularly strong presence, with an employment share twice the regional level.
-However, professional & technical services have limited representation, at 3.4% compared to the regional average of 8.9%.
-The area offers limited local employment opportunities, as indicated by the difference between the Census working population and resident population.
-Between September 2024 and September 2025, employment increased by 9.8%, while the labour force grew by 2.4%, reducing the unemployment rate by 5.8 percentage points.
-In contrast, Greater Brisbane saw employment rise by 3.8%, with a 3.3% growth in labour force and a 0.5 percentage point decrease in unemployment.
-State-level data from November 25 shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%.
-National employment forecasts from May-25 project national employment to expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
-Applying these projections to Woodridge's employment mix suggests local employment should increase by 5.8% over five years and 12.5% over ten years.
+Professional & technical jobs are limited at 3.4%, compared to 8.9% regionally.
+The area offers limited local employment opportunities.
+Over the year ending September 2025, employment increased by 9.8% while labour force grew by 2.4%, reducing unemployment by 5.8 percentage points.
+In contrast, Greater Brisbane saw employment rise by 3.8%, labour force grow by 3.3%, and unemployment fall by 0.5 percentage points.
+National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Woodridge's employment mix suggests local employment should rise by 5.8% over five years and 12.5% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment